This video demonstrates the process of configuring SiteSync between two Sitefinity CMS website environments - source and destination:

 Grant users permissions to work with the SiteSync module

 To access SiteSync and promote content, you must grant all users that will be promoting content from the source environment the proper permissions to access the module.
 Users in the Administrators role have access to the SiteSync module by default.
-For more information, see Administration: Security and authentication.
+For more information, see Permissions.

 Configure the SiteSync module